pixielabs/handbook/04-ai/01-using-ai.md

 **You own the output.** You're accountable for everything you merge - bugs, vulnerabilities, all of it.

-**Understand what you ship.** Never merge code you don't fully grasp.
-When AI produces unclear code, demand an explanation or a clearer version.

 **Human review required.** All AI-generated code must be reviewed before merging.
 First by you, then by the team, as usual.

 **Disclose AI assistance.** Let Claude Code automatically add its `Co-Authored-By` trailer to commits.
 This helps reviewers know what to look for.

+## Juniors: learn what you're wielding

+AI is harder to use well when you're still building fundamentals.
+If you're earlier in your career, add these processes:

+- **Understand before accepting.** Don't just verify the code works—understand why it works.
+Ask AI to explain its approach, then verify that explanation against documentation.
+- **Build mental models.** When AI generates a solution, trace through it manually.
+What would break if you changed a variable?
+Why did it choose this pattern?
+- **Cross-reference learning.** If AI introduces a new concept, library, or pattern, spend time reading the official docs.
+AI gives you the shortcut; make sure you know the long route too.
+- **Pair with seniors more often.** Get code reviewed not just for correctness, but for learning.
+Ask questions about why AI made certain choices.
+- **Practice without AI regularly.** Set aside time to solve problems manually.
+You're building skills that will make your AI usage far more effective later.

+The goal isn't to avoid AI—it's to ensure you're learning the fundamentals that make AI a force multiplier rather than a crutch.

 ## Reviewing AI-generated code

 All AI-generated code must follow our standard [code review process](../03-project-delivery/06-reviews.md).
 In addition to those guidelines, pay special attention to these AI-specific concerns:

-Human review is required.
 Look for logical errors, not typos.
 AI writes syntactically clean code that may solve the wrong problem.

 **Verify correctness.** AI produces convincing solutions that may miss the mark.
 Verify the logic matches requirements by tracing execution paths and validating variable usage.